 On the flipside, a female lead may well inject new life into a franchise that has been male-lead for over 45 years.
 A 12/1 bet at Coral looks excellent value here.

 Paddy Power suspended the betting on Idris Elba becoming the next James Bond.
 Interestingly, Elba came out in August 2018 to denounce the rumours, saying that he will never play the role.
 That hasn't stopped the bookies though.
-His best price of 6/1 at Betfair is still short enough for serious consideration - and those odds are also once again available at Paddy Power, FYI.
+His best price of 11/1 at Betfair is still short enough for serious consideration - and those odds are also once again available at Paddy Power, FYI.